Sample Collection and Transport Guidelines

 3. Personal Health Number (PHN)

-4. LIS accession number
+4. Submitter reference number

 • Submit a separate completed requisition and a labeled sample container for each test requested unless otherwise specified (e.g. serology tests).